Increasing the secret key rates and point-to-multipoint extension for experimental coherent-one-way quantum key distribution protocol: COW practical implementation

 Fig.~\ref{fig:plotv2} gives the numerical results for key rates $r_{\mathrm{B}}(\mu,t_B)$ from this analysis.
 The rates for single-Bob and dual-Bob cases were generated by evaluating Eq.~\eqref{eq:rCOW} as functions of distance $L$, using the experimental parameters employed in Sec.
 2.1 for $\eta=0.2$.
 The two mean photon numbers $\mu=0.5$ and $\mu=0.2$ were used for the plots.
 The single-Bob rates for $\mu=0.5$ and $\mu=0.2$ reduce for increasing $L$ nearly the same way.
 For the dual-Bob case $\mu=0.2$ curve outperforms in $L$ compared to the $\mu=0.5$ in Fig.~\ref{fig:plotv2}.
-For the larger intensity $\mu=0.5$, the eavesdropper receives a stronger reflected mode (larger photon number in her retained mode), increasing $\chi^{\mathrm{COW}}_{E}$ via Eq.~\eqref{eq:equal_chi}.
-As a consequence, the factor $[1-\chi^{\mathrm{COW}}_{E}]$ in Eq.~\eqref{eq:rCOW} decreases and the secure key rate falls off rapidly with distance $L$; thus $\mu=0.5$ is suboptimal for long links with dual-Bob.
+For the larger intensity $\mu=0.5$, the eavesdropper receives a stronger reflected mode (larger mean photon number in her retained mode), increasing $\chi^{\mathrm{COW}}_{E}$ via Eq.~\eqref{eq:equal_chi}.
+As a consequence, the factor $[1-\chi^{\mathrm{COW}}_{E}]$ in Eq.~\eqref{eq:rCOW} decreases, and the secure key rate falls off rapidly with distance $L$; thus $\mu=0.5$ is suboptimal for long links with dual-Bob.
 For the smaller intensity $\mu=0.2$, the eavesdropper's retained mode contains fewer photons on average; consequently, $\chi^{\mathrm{COW}}_{E}$ is smaller and the secure fraction $[1-\chi^{\mathrm{COW}}_{E}]$ remains significantly larger at long distances, yielding superior secure key rate at long-distance.
-To place these dual-Bob bounds in a general context and to show that combined key rates generally increase, we also plot the ideal information-theoretic capacity limits for the pure-loss bosonic broadcast channel \cite{PhysRevLett.119.150501}.
-For a 1-to-2 pure-loss broadcast channel with per-receiver transmittances $t_{B}$ (two receivers with the same transmittance), the unconstrained LOCC-assisted capacity is $\le\; -\log_2\big(1 - 2t_B)$, which upper bounds the sum of secure key rates between Alice and each receiver \cite{PhysRevLett.119.150501}.
-Similarly, the upper bounds for individual secure key rates between Alice and each receiver are $\le\; -\log_2\big([1-t_B]/[1-2t_B])$, which is lower.
-The `Capacity (one receiver)' and `Capacity (two receivers combined)' curves in Fig.~\ref{fig:plotv2} are plotted based on this.
+To place these dual-Bob bounds in a general context and to show that combined key rates generally increase, we also plot the ideal information-theoretic capacity limits for the pure-loss bosonic broadcast channel \cite{PhysRevLett.119.150501} and the PLOB bound \cite{Pirandola2017}.
+For a 1-to-2 pure-loss broadcast channel, the TGW capacity is $\le\; -\log_2\big(1 - 2t_B)$ with receivers' transmittance $t_B$ (receivers with the same transmittance), in bits per pulse, which upper bounds the sum of secure key rates between Alice and each receiver \cite{PhysRevLett.119.150501}.
+Similarly, the TGW upper bounds for individual secure key rates between Alice and each receiver are $\le\; -\log_2\big([1-t_B]/[1-2t_B])$, which is lower.
+For a 1-to-1 channel and 1-to-2 channel, the PLOB result gives the tighter secret-key capacity as $\le\; -\log_2\big(1-t_B)$ \cite{PhysRevA.96.032318}.
+The `TGW Capacity (two receivers combined)', `TGW Capacity (one receiver)', and `PLOB Capacity' curves in Fig.~\ref{fig:plotv2} are plotted based on this.